 We are subject to credit risk in connection with our investments and face more credit risk on assets we own which are rated below "AAA".
 The credit risk related to these investments pertains to the ability and willingness of the borrowers to pay, which is assessed before credit is granted or renewed and periodically reviewed throughout the loan or security term.
 We believe that residual loan credit quality is primarily determined by the borrowers' credit profiles and loan characteristics.
 FIDAC uses a comprehensive credit review process.
 FIDAC's analysis of loans includes borrower profiles, as well as valuation and appraisal data.
 FIDAC uses compensating factors such as liquid assets, low loan to value ratios and job stability in evaluating loans.
 FIDAC's resources include a proprietary portfolio management system, as well as third party software systems.
 FIDAC utilizes a third party due diligence firm to perform an independent underwriting review to insure compliance with existing guidelines.
-FIDAC selects loans for review predicated on risk-based criteria such as loan-to-value, borrower's credit score(s) and loan size.
+FIDAC selects loans for review predicated on risk-based criteria such as loan-to-value, borrower's credit soft and size.
 FIDAC also outsources underwriting services to review higher risk loans, either due to borrower credit profiles or collateral valuation issues.
 In addition to statistical sampling techniques, FIDAC creates adverse credit and valuation samples, which we individually review.
 FIDAC rejects loans that fail to conform to our standards.
 FIDAC accepts only those loans which meet our underwriting criteria.
 Once we own a loan, FIDAC's surveillance process includes ongoing analysis through our proprietary data warehouse and servicer files.
 Additionally, the non-Agency RMBS and other ABS includes utilizing its proprietary portfolio management system.
 FIDAC's review of non-Agency RMBS and other ABS includes utilizing its proprietary portfolio management system.
-FIDAC's review of non-Agency RMBS and other ABS present.
+ABS includes utilizing its proprietary portfolio management system.
+ABS includes utilizing its proprietary portfolio management system.
+FIDAC's review of no